 Lisa Haskel is a developer, researcher and teacher interested in collaborative practice, open source software and empowerment around technological tools.
 She holds a PhD in Engineering from Bournemouth University and began her collaboration with Fossbox as part of her PhD research working collaboratively with a consortium of nine East London advice agencies to use participatory design methods to develop an open-source, shared case management database which would ensure the privacy of each agency’s clients and generate anonymised reporting statistics.

-Executive Committee Chair: Charles Céleste Hutchins
+Executive Chair: Charles Céleste Hutchins

-Company Director: Paula Graham-Gazzard
+Company Directors: Paula Gazzard